 Before you adjust the volume on you HME Wireless IQ system there are somethings you should be aware of.
 First of all the terminology.
-What the communicator hears from the drive-thru area is refered to as inbound.
-What the customer hears in the drive-thru is refered to as outbound.
-Inbound and Outbound work in tandum, if outbound is to loud you might get feedback in your headsets caused by the microphone in the drive-thru picking up the outbound.
+What the communicator hears from the drive-thru area is referred to as inbound.
+What the customer hears in the drive-thru is referred to as outbound.
+Inbound and Outbound work in tandem, if outbound is to loud you might get feedback in your headsets caused by the microphone in the drive-thru picking up the outbound.
 However, if the customers can not hear you, you will experience a communication barrier which ultimately ends with slower drive-thru times and less profit for your store.
 The same can be said for inbound.
 This is why its a balancing act with inbound and outbound volume.
 Another thing to keep in mind when you are adjusting volume levels at your base is, a small adjustment will make a big impact on the level of volume you are messing with.
 Keep that in mind as you adjust your volume levels.

 To adjust your outbound volume levels on your HME Wireless IQ go to the front of your base and there will be a side door on the the right hand side.
 Open that up (if its there), the bottom half will have a total of 9 adjustment knobs.
-The middle left will be labled SPKRVOL OUTSIDE marked in red in the picture below.
+The middle left will be labeled SPKRVOL OUTSIDE marked in red in the picture below.
 To make your outbound louder turn that knob clockwise, to make your outbound quieter turn that knob counter-clockwise.